tankh99/tp/docs/DeveloperGuide.md

 Expected Output in the Command Output Box:
 - `New appointment added: (Appointment index); PatientId: 1; Start: 04 Apr 2024, 09:00 am; End: 04 Apr 2024, 10:00 am; Attend: true; Score: 5; Description: This is a dummy appointment`
-- A message echo-ing the information that you have just entered.
+- A message echoing the information that you have just entered.

 > [!Tip]
-> The appointment identifier is permanently tagged to the appointment, and is not the index of the natural ordering in the list.
+> The appointment identifier is permanently tagged to the appointment and is not the index of the natural ordering in the list.

 ## Editing an existing appointment
 Pre-requisite: